hitsz-ids/duetector/README_en.md

 duetector🔍 is an eBPF-based data usage control probe that provides support for data usage control by probing for data usage behavior in the Linux kernel.

+**🐛🐞🧪 The project is under heavy development, looking forward to any bug reports, feature requests, pull requests!**

 In the [ABAUC control model](https://github.com/hitsz-ids/dataucon), duetector can be used as a PIP (Policy Information Point) to obtain data usage behavior, so as to provide information about data usage behavior for PDP (Policy Decision Point).
 Provide information on data usage behavior to PDP (Policy Decision Point).

 ## Table of Contents